LIMEADE: From AI Explanations to Advice Taking: Introduction

-We show that our framework is general by demonstrating its success on seventy real-world models across two broad domains: image classification and text ranking.
+Accordingly, we show that our framework is general by demonstrating its success on seventy real-world models across two broad domains: image classification and text ranking.
 For our first case study, we use \sys\ to give advice to twenty binary image classifiers (\eg, models predicting ``giraffe'' or ``not giraffe'') that are built on precomputed neural embeddings~\cite{resnet}.
-Our implementation of \sys\ translates a human's advice to the classifier in response to a LIME explanation expressed using superpixel features.
-We demonstrate that this implementation significantly improves system accuracy, compared to a strong baseline, in a few shot setting.
-To accelerate future research, we will release our \sys\ code and that for the image experiments.
+Our implementation of \sys\ in the image domain translates a human's simulated advice to the classifier in response to a LIME explanation expressed using superpixel features.
+Using this simulated advice, we demonstrate that this implementation significantly improves system accuracy, compared to a strong baseline, in a few shot setting.
+To accelerate future research, we are releasing our \sys\ image domain code at: \url{https://github.com/uw-hai/LIMEADE}.

-For our second case study, we incorporated \sys\ within \sanity, a research paper recommender system with hundreds of users.
+To establish the generality of our approach, we perform a second case study in a very different domain with a different task.
+In this second case study, we incorporated \sys\ within \sanity, a publicly-deployed research paper recommender system with hundreds of users.
 While recommendations are made using an opaque neural model built on top of precomputed paper embeddings~\cite{specter2020cohan}, \sys\ allows humans to provide advice in terms of unigrams and bigrams (\eg, marking them as of interest or not) that are suggested by an approximate, linear explanatory model.
-In a simulation study based on the log data, we show that explanation-based advice taking improves recommender quality, but we fail to find a significant improvement compared to adding a comparable number of labeled examples.
-We also perform a user study showing that users feel that the ability to provide high-level feedback significantly improves their sense of trust, control and system transparency.
-Our work also reveals a fundamental tension, which we call the {\em explanation-action tradeoff}, between providing the most faithful explanations (by greedily selecting the most influential features) and providing the best affordances for advice taking (by providing a variety of possible refinements).
+In a simulation study based on organic user feeds in the log data, we show that explanation-based advice taking improves recommender quality, but we fail to find a significant improvement compared to adding a comparable number of labeled instances.
+We also perform an in-person user study showing that users feel that the ability to provide high-level feedback significantly improves their sense of trust, control and system transparency.

+Moreover, our work reveals that some ways of soliciting user advice may cause tension between explanation quality and advice diversity, potentially limiting the user's ability to adjust the ML model.
+We observed this {\em explanation-action tradeoff} in our second case study, where constraints on the user interface allowed us to accept advice on just a small number of the potential explanation terms.
+Such advice created a feedback loop, powered by iterative applications of advice, that reduced explanation diversity and hence limited users' future opportunities to further improve the classifier.